 The mix will take about a week to fully dry, depending on humidity, thickness, and how much water you added.
 The one above is about 4 days after pulling out of the mold so it isn’t fully cured yet.
 The color will even out and lighten as it cures.

-Concrete is very porous and sealing is required to make your pots last.
+Concrete is very porous, and sealing is not required for planters.
 Since these planters will be used outdoors, I sealed them with a clear acrylic sealer like this one, inside and out.

 Instead of paying at least $50 each, the 20-inch planter pots cost about $18 per planter for 2 giant planters.